Konamiman/Nextor/docs/Nextor 3.0 Driver Development Guide.md

 ### 2.2.
 The MSX-DOS 2 kernel

-The MSX-DOS 2 kernel first appeared as a cartridge with no associated storage hardware, and it was intended to be used together with existing storage controllers associated to MSX-DOS 1 kernel.
+The MSX-DOS 2 kernel first appeared as a cartridge with no associated storage hardware, and it was intended to be used together with existing storage controllers associated to an MSX-DOS 1 kernel.
 Later it was included internally in MSX Turbo-R computers.

 The MSX-DOS 2 kernel uses the page 1 address space of its slot, as the MSX-DOS 1 kernel does.
 However the MSX-DOS 2 kernel has a size of 64K.
 This space is divided in four 16K banks and a bank mapping mechanism is used so that only one of the banks is visible at the same time.
 The contents of the banks are as follows: